coleifer/peewee/docs/peewee/models.rst

         >>> tweet.user.username
         'charlie'

-2. Build up the instance programmatically:
+Or you can build up the instance programmatically:

     .. code-block:: python